 There are more than 80,000 untested chemicals in use in America’s products and food supply.

-Our buildings are becoming sick — and making us sick, too — due to questionable building practices and materials.
+Modern buildings rapidly become sick — and make us sick, too — due to questionable building practices, materials, and maintenance.

-Our technology promises an easier life — but at what cost?
+Evolving technology promises an easier life — but is there a cost?